panda3d/panda3d-docs/programming/render-attributes/stencil-attribute.rst

 the buffer.
 Next is the reference value for the comparison function.
 Before the reference value is passed to the comparison function, however, it is bitwise ANDed with a mask.
-In our case, we're interested in reading but not in writing the stencil buffer, so we pass 1 and 0 for the read and write masks, respectively.
+In our case, we're interested in reading but not in writing to the stencil buffer, so we pass 1 and 0 for the read and write masks, respectively.
 These masks are the last two parameters for the StencilAttrib.

-Next, we'll look at a stencil attribute that writes the stencil buffer.
+Next, we'll look at a stencil attribute that writes to the stencil buffer.
 Presumably, these two functions will work in tandem to create an effect.

 .. code-block:: python